 2. Albertus Magnus College

 As another one of the best online colleges in Connecticut, Albertus Magnus College is a Catholic school with 18 online degree program options available.
 They also offer Flex-path courses and classes that meet on-campus sometimes but still have online work or programs where the student attends some classes online and some in person.
-Some of the options individuals have for online degree or flex courses include accounting, health care management, business, writing, and criminal justice, among others.
+Some of the options individuals have for an online degree or flex courses include accounting, health care management, business, writing, and criminal justice, among others.
 Pupils may choose between bachelor’s and master’s degree programs.
 Students of Albertus Magnus College benefit from a high ROI when earning a degree in many of these fields, considering a person with a bachelor’s degree in business may earn over $100,000 per year depending on where he or she works.

 This particular school is a liberal arts college in Connecticut.
 It ranks as one of the best schools in the region due to its flexibility.
 Plus, they have a high acceptance rate.
 Albertus Magnus’ nickname is the “falcons.”
 The college stresses the importance of four pillars: study, prayer, service, and community.